Swan Private Insight Update #21

 Third, we compared the performance of both strategies in the last 2 years.

-This is to be expected during bear markets as DCA strategies allow for an investor to have cash on hand to accumulate more bitcoin as the price moves downwards or chops sideways, whereas lump-sum investors are already fully invested and have to stomach the drawdowns on paper, and don’t have additional capital to lower their cost basis.
+This is to be expected during bear markets as recurring buy strategies allow for an investor to have cash on hand to accumulate more bitcoin as the price moves downwards or chops sideways, whereas lump-sum investors are already fully invested and have to stomach the drawdowns on paper, and don’t have additional capital to lower their cost basis.

 One major takeaway from this data is that the longer an investor took to deploy capital, the more they underperformed compared to a lump-sum investment.